Lionsberg/old-lionsberg-wiki/The Way/The Lionsberg System/Governance Guide/Organizations The Lionsberg Way.md

 ### Spotting the Opportunity to Organize:
 1. Pay attention to what is trying to emerge in conversation.
 Where are there potential or latent organizations that could come together, if they were noticed and attended to?
 2. Pay attention to what needs to happen.
 Where are there things that need to be done, that you are passionate about and qualified to do, that are not being done?
+What vital component is missing?
 3. Stone Soup: As you look at what is being cooked up in the field, what could you add that would make the collective experience even more delicious?

 ### The Rule of Three